stormchaserroleplaying/stormchaserRPG/Talents/Universal/Skill/index.md

 * You learn the Alarm spell.
 You can cast it once per long rest.

 ## Theologian
-You master the theory and practice of religion, gaining the following benefits:
+You master the theory and practice of theology, gaining the following benefits:
 * Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
-* You gain proficiency in the Religion skill.
+* You gain proficiency in the Theology skill.
 If you are already proficient in it, you instead gain expertise in it.
 * You can cast the Ceremony spell as a ritual.

 ## Threatening